nadrojisk/PythonIDS/project2.md

 # if it does, they're most likely running arp poisoning
 # if it isn't, it should be ok
 # 3. assuming they get passed the arp request count check, keep count of the number arp req to
-# arp replys
+# arp replies

 # if the replies far exceeds the replies, we know that an arp spoof is taking place
 # otherwise, we should be ok

-# depricated function 2 as it's a built-in warning associated with wireshark (i think),
+# deprecated function 2 as it's a built-in warning associated with wireshark (i think),
 # and will not work with tshark